 Dog ownership is a wonderful thing, but it is also a huge responsibility.
-As our saying goes, 'a dog is for life' and, in this case, not just for lockdown!
+A dog is for life, and we’re here to help you along your journey to dog ownership and beyond.

-We're here to help!
-Take a look at our advice on getting dog ready, what do if you’ve just brought a pooch home, and how to help prepare them for life after lockdown.
+Take a look at our advice on getting dog ready, what do if you’ve just brought a pooch home, and how to help them become well trained and prepared for the world.

-Take our quiz to see if you're ready for some of the basics of dog ownership!
+Take our handy quiz to help you decide if you’re ready for some of the basics of dog ownership!

-To spend £££s every month on food, treats, insurance & other doggy essentials?
+To spend money every month on food, treats, pet insurance and other doggy essentials?

 To learn the language of your dog so you can give them everything they need?